rubenrabb01/Digital-footprints-of-non-native-species-in-the-Iberian-Peninsula/README.md

 ## Public release note

 For a GitHub/Zenodo release, the recommended minimal reproducible package is: `scripts/`, `data/paper_input/`, `fig_assets/`, `docs/keyword_lists_cleaned.R`, and the validation consensus/context files needed by `scripts/99_run_validation_audits.R`.
 Raw API outputs, reviewer-specific validation files, intermediate outputs, and archived exploratory scripts are not required for reproducing the final paper outputs.

+## Reuse and citation

+This repository is shared to support review, transparency, and reproducibility of the associated manuscript.
+Reuse of scripts, workflow structure, or derivative code for other projects requires permission from the authors unless a separate license is added later.

+Please cite the associated manuscript and repository if using this workflow to inspect, reproduce, or build upon the analyses.